-The Schools of Hope AmeriCorps Project is evaluated on a yearly basis by project partners, including intense external evaluations every three years.
+The Schools of Hope AmeriCorps Project is evaluated on a yearly basis by project partners, including extensive external evaluations every three years.
 Based on feedback from these evaluations, the Project continues to improve and find new ways to support students, volunteers, schools and AmeriCorps members.

 Some of the Project’s strongest evidence of success comes from the hundreds of classroom teachers who consistently credit school-based volunteer tutors with increasing students’ academic skills as well as their enthusiasm for learning.
-Highlights of the 2016-2017 survey results are:
+Highlights of survey results are:

 Schools of Hope Annual Teacher and Staff Survey Results: